hungtran84/k8s-cka/s07_deploy_volume/01-rollout-basic/2-deployments.md

-# Demo 2 - Updating to a non-existent image.
+# Updating to a non-existent image.

 - Delete any current deployments, because we're interested in the deploy state changes.